 Share Post

 Franchise or ETA?
-Choosing the Right Path to Business Ownership
+Choosing the Right Path and Best Businesses to Buy

 Filed in Finding Your Fit — August 9, 2025

-I frequently speak to prospective clients that are really diving into the ETA evaluation – looking at existing businesses to buy.
+I frequently speak to prospective clients that are really diving into the ETA (entrepreneurship through acquisition) evaluation, looking at existing businesses to buy.
 ETA is the “sexy” and popular route for investors and people looking to own a business without starting from scratch.
-Many haven’t even thought about franchising – but it is becoming more popular as a way to leave corporate or diversity revenue streams.
+Many haven’t even thought about a franchise business – but owning a franchise is becoming more popular as a way to leave corporate or diversify your revenue streams.
 Let’s dive in a bit more:

-• Franchising, where you buy the rights to operate under an established brand.
+• Franchise Business: You will buy the rights to operate under an established brand.

-• Entrepreneurship Through Acquisition (ETA), where you acquire and grow an existing independent business.
+• Entrepreneurship Through Acquisition (ETA): You acquire and grow an existing independent business.

 Both models have their pros and cons, and your decision should depend on your goals, risk tolerance, personality, and resources.

-Let’s break down both options to help you make a confident, informed choice.
+Let’s break down both options to help you make a confident, informed choice about the best businesses to buy, whether that is a franchise business or the ETA route.

-What is Franchising?
+What Is Franchising?

 Franchising involves investing in a business model developed by an established brand.
 You pay fees to become a franchisee and get access to brand recognition, systems, support, and ongoing training.